 - collecting different type of information for different type of users

-Basically, every time you need to show some extra fields (or groups of fields) according to the user choice, conditional logic is the way to go.
+Basically, every time you need to show certain extra fields (or groups of fields) according to the user choice, conditional logic comes into play.

 For the purpose of this tutorial, we’ll be using the following plugins:

 - WooCommerce – the popular eCommerce plugin, for adding a shop functionality to your website